Acer rubrum: Description

 Red maple is far more abundant today than when Europeans first arrived in North America.
 It only contributed minimally to old-growth upland forests, and would only form same-species stands in riparian zones.
-The density of the tree in many of these areas has increased six- to seven-fold, and this trend seems to be continuing, all of which is due to human factors, mainly loss of forest management by first nations who managed the forests to enhance acorn production and oak tree growth.
-This loss of management has been further enhanced by continued heavy logging and a recent trend of young, shrubby forests recovering from past human disturbances.
-Also, the decline of American elm and American chestnut due to introduced diseases has contributed to its spread.
+The density of the tree in many of these areas has increased six- to seven-fold, and this trend seems to be continuing.
+One of the primary factors for this appears to be a loss of forest management that comes in several forms.
+First, a loss regular prescribed burns, such as those performed by Native Americans who would use the burns to enhance acorn and other seed harvesting.
+Second, continued heavy logging and a recent trend of young, shrubby forests recovering from past human disturbances.
+Third, the decline of American elm and American chestnut due to introduced diseases has contributed to its spread.
 Red maple dominates such sites, but largely disappears until it only has a sparse presence by the time a forest is mature.
 This species is in fact a vital part of forest regeneration in the same way that paper birch is.

-Because it can grow on a variety of substrates, has a high pH tolerance, and grows in both shade and sun, A. rubrum is a prolific seed producer and highly adaptable, often dominating disturbed sites.
+Because it can grow on a variety of substrates, has a wide pH tolerance, and grows in both shade and sun, A. rubrum is a prolific seed producer and highly adaptable, often dominating disturbed sites.
 While many believe that it is replacing historically dominant tree species in the Eastern United States, such as sugar maples, beeches, oaks, hemlocks and pines, red maple will only dominate young forests prone to natural or human disturbance.
 In areas disturbed by humans where the species thrives, it can reduce diversity, but in a mature forest, it is not a dominant species; it only has a sparse presence and adds to the diversity and ecological structure of a forest.
 Extensive use of red maple in landscaping has also contributed to the surge in the species' numbers as volunteer seedlings proliferate.
 Finally, disease epidemics have greatly reduced the population of elms and chestnuts in the forests of the US.
 While mainline forest trees continue to dominate mesic sites with rich soil, more marginal areas are increasingly being dominated by red maple.